Can I even have a baby on a budget?

 8) Shop online for new baby items

 While we bought some items used, there are many baby items we bought new for safety purposes like a car seat.
 Car seats that have been in an accident are not safe to use.

-When we bought new items, we went through Ebates first!
-Ebates gives you up to 40% cash back for making a purchase through Amazon, Ebay etc. It’s FREE to sign up.
+When we bought new items, we went through Rakuten (formerly Ebates) first!
+Rakuten gives you up to 40% cash back for making a purchase through Amazon, Ebay etc. It’s FREE to sign up.

-I highly recommend using Ebates.
+I highly recommend using Rakuten.
 Otherwise, you’re just leaving money on the table.
-Here’s my Ebates review including how it works for reference.
+Here’s my Rakuten review including how it works for reference.

 9) Get FREE baby things

 There are many free baby things you can get just for being an expecting or new parent.

 There are many companies offering FREE baby stuff.
 Here are some free baby things (you only have to pay for shipping):

 - Custom Baby Onesies – enter mommoneymap1 as the coupon code to get $50 off = up to 2 onesies